City Guide for: Gulu, Uganda

 Aruu Falls

 Aruu Falls is a series of stunning waterfalls cascading down rocks, offering a refreshing escape and beautiful scenery.
-It's a great place for hiking, swimming in the natural pools, and enjoying the tranquility of the Ugandan countryside.
-The falls are considered sacred by some local communities, adding a cultural dimension to your visit.
+It's a great place for hiking, swimming in the natural pools, and enjoying the tranquility of nature.
+The falls are considered sacred by some local communities.

 Travel Time